ZagoXD/WeatherAp/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT
+Este projeto está licenciado sob a Licença MIT :D